-- All candidates must be currently registered on the general nursing division of the NMBI Register of Nurses and Midwives. - Candidates should have a minimum of two years of general nursing experience or a combination two years of post-registration nursing and midwifery experience.
+- All candidates must be currently registered on the general nursing division of the NMBI Register of Nurses and Midwives. - Candidates should have a minimum of two years of general nursing experience, or where a candidate holds more than one registration, they need a combination of one year general nursing experience and one year experience in another division.